begumsacak/good-readme-generator/README.md

 Pull requests are welcome.

-### Live Website
+### Github Repository

-Please access the demo walkthrough of the project from this link: https://begumsacak.github.io/work-day-scheduler/
+Please access the Github repository of the project from this link: https://github.com/begumsacak/good-readme-generator

 ## Authors